LorenzoCoronati/local-docker/README.md

 keeping most recent as the restorable dump.

 #### Initial start

+*Note: This step is only needed when you are first configuring local-docker in a project.
+If your project's local-docker has already been configured (e.g. by someone else), you do **not** need to run the `init` command.*

 It is recommended to start the project first time with: